 Karaoke Contest – Recruit staff members and volunteers to participate in a fun staff member karaoke competition for your residents to judge.
 To get staff members to agree (and to make it less painful), encourage staff members to participate as a group representing their department (Memory Care group, Dining Services group, Housekeeping group, etc.).
 Beforehand, organize a special prize for the winner of the competition (yes, staff members want prizes too!) like a special pizza lunch, courtesy of the Activity Department.

-Trivia Card Game – Residents can even test their knowledge with a 50s and 60s trivia card game!
+Trivia Game – Residents can even test their knowledge with 50s and 60s trivia!
+Print fun trivia questions for them to play.
 This is a great reminiscing activity and a fun way to get memories flowing.
-The cards are also jumbo which makes it easier for low vision residents.

 Be sure to check out our Fun 1950s Themed Activity Ideas for Senior Residents blog for even more ideas!